thirstler/el_harden/README.md

  - First, edit the script and change the administrative user password hash to something other than the default (b3292f).
 Use "grub-crypt --sha-512" to create a hash.
+Or you may prefer to use the following python:

+     python -c "import crypt; print crypt.crypt('my password')"

  - Select a UID for the administrative user that this script will add.
-That or disable the creation of an admin user20 (in which case step #1 is irrelevant as well).
+That or disable the creation of an admin user (in which case step #1 is irrelevant as well).
 If the default is fine then fine.
  - Review the remaining configuration options.
 The defaults are derived from whatever the benchmarks want but there may be some cases where they conflict